opensavannah/opensavannah.org/getting-started.md

 ## We Need Your Help

 No matter what your background is, we would love to put it to use!
-Open Savannah isn't just about building software, we're making our community work better, and that means we need help from everyone:
+Open Savannah isn't just about building software; we're making our community work better, and that means we need help from everyone:

 * **Subject-Matter Experts and Passionate People**
 The people building technology solutions usually are not experts in the field.
 Whether your professional experience matches up with our projects, or whether you just have an interest that you're willing to pursue further than most, if you are willing to dig in deep and provide context and guidance to our developers then we need your help.